 “The aim of this book is that you should be future-proofed against new variants of bullshit.
 Since producing bullshit requires no conviction, but protection against it does.” – Ben Goldacre

 Goldacre’s key targets are the impostors operating under the hood of medicine: the savvy crooks that perpetrate a vast pseudo-scientific deception on the often naive populace.
 He goes all-guns-blazing at these false gods who profit from the lack of skepticism and grave misunderstanding of science shared by a large majority of citizens.

 As a man of science, Goldacre harbors a rightful grudge against those who willfully concoct spurious scientific theories and dupe general public.
 Homeopathy, Big pharma, alternative therapy peddlers and cosmetics firms are some of the miscreants that Goldacre dresses down in his book.

 Goldacre also fulminates against the newfangled educational kinesiology organization called Brain Gym.
-Brain Gym notoriously runs a curriculum of physical drills – ranging from weird to downright preposterous – across schools in the UK.
+Brain Gym notoriously runs a curriculum of physical drills – ranging from weird to downright preposterous across schools in the UK.
 These physical drills allegedly improve the cognitive faculties of children.
 The only problem is that these workout sessions lack the apt scientific research to back them up.
-No wonder Goldacre is categorical in his criticism of Brain Gym.
-Out of curiosity, I decided to browse the official UK Brain Gym website.
-While browsing the site, I stumbled upon a subsection called ‘Response to Criticism’
+No wonder Goldacre thinks that brain gym exercises suck.

 “…out of its $550 billion global annual revenue, the pharmaceutical industry spends twice as much on promotion and admin as it does on R&D” – Ben Goldacre